auwau/Cloud-Portal-API-consumer-example/README.md

 The example takes you through:

-- connecting to the API of a Cloutility instance
+- connecting to the API of a Cloutility instance.
-- sending and processing a few requests
+- sending and processing a few requests.
-- refreshing the `access token` using a `refresh-token`
+- refreshing the "access-token" using a "refresh-token".

 ## Getting started